Angelkev/airbnb-clone-project/README.md

 - **Search & Filtering**
   Users can search listings by location, dates, and number of guests.
 Provides filtering options to refine search results.

+## API Security

+- **Authentication**
+  Ensures that only registered users can access protected endpoints.
+Protects user accounts and personal information from unauthorized access.

+- **Authorization**
+  Controls what each user is allowed to do based on their role (e.g., admin, property owner, guest).
+Prevents users from performing actions they shouldn’t have access to.

+- **Rate Limiting**
+  Limits the number of requests a user or IP can make in a given time frame.
+Protects the server from abuse, denial-of-service attacks, and ensures fair usage.

+- **Data Validation & Sanitization**
+  Checks and cleans incoming data to preve